 2) On-chip Photonic synapse

-Outline of Research Intereset:
+Outline of Research Interest:

 Throughout my journey in nanotechnology research, I have learned about experimental failures which eventually lead to a success in fabricating stable nanodroplets for ultrasound imaging and obtaining one of the highest scores in World Molecular Imaging Congress 2021.
 I became motivated to take on new projects related with nanotechnology.
 In Fall 2020, I learned about the neuromorphic chip through participating in an online seminar at Arthatelekomindo.
-The topic pique my interest because it consumes significantly less power than supercomputers to perform complex calculation and will help the advancement in science and technology.
+The topic piques my interest because it consumes significantly less power than supercomputers to perform complex calculation and will help the advancement in science and technology.

 With the support of my first research advisor, I decided to join the Hoffmann Research Group, the only research group at UIUC that focuses on neuromorphic computing.
 In this group, I performed materials growth as a spin source material that can be used to create networks of spin hall nano-oscillators.
 These devices have promising implementation scheme for neuromorphic computing as it mimics the functioning of the neural system by effectively generating spin currents to drive auto-oscillations in the nano-oscillators.
 The goal of my project is to optimize the thickness of CoPt thin multilayer films that give a high perpendicular magnetic anisotropy.
 After several iterations, I obtained a good thickness ratio of Co to Pt layers and the number of layers to produce a coercivity of 800 Oe, which is large enough for an ideal storage material and suitable for neuromorphic devices.